franklinxzhou/inference-notebook/Chapter 1.md

 Probability Review
 *Note*: Surya likes using $p$ for pmf and pdf.
-I will use it in his exams, but stick to $f$ elsewhere.
+I have to use it in his exams, but stick to $f$ elsewhere.
 ## 1.1 Definitions
 ### 1.1.1 *Probability space*
 **Def** Sample space